OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

 `1018269352422694832`, or **1.018269352422694832 ENA per sENA**.
 Pool `slot0.sqrtPriceX96` was `780550399454001161472712967`.
 These are dated fixtures, not permanently current balances or exchange rates.
-The regression test uses these balances, conversion and pool ratio with an explicitly controlled $2,400 ETH price; it does not claim that mocked price was the observed Chainlink answer.
+The regression test combines these balances/conversion with the later TWAP fixture below and a controlled $2,400 ETH price.
+It is a mixed-block unit fixture, not a claimed historical USD valuation.

 Explorer transfer history identified the existing holdings: